rezrov - a pure Perl Infocom (z-code) game interpreter

 Rezrov's chief distinguishing feature among z-code interpreters is its cheat commands.
 It also features basic speech synthesis and recognition capabilities (when running under Windows, using the SAPI4 interface).

-Designed to work on almost any perl installation.
+Designed to work on nearly any Perl installation.
 Optionally uses Term::ReadKey and/or local system commands to guess the terminal size, clear the screen, and read the keyboard.
 Optionally uses Term::ReadLine to provide line-editing history, assuming a backend readline module is available (e.g. Term::ReadLine::Perl).
 While there is no status line or multiple window support, this interface is perfectly adequate for playing most version 3 games.
-Can be forced with ``-dumb''.
+Usage of the dumb interface can be forced with the "-dumb" command-line switch.

 Rezrov emulates a number of in-game commands which were either not or only sporadically available in version 3 games: